DopierRex/OneNext/README.md

 There are many free programs/tools for Windows, Mac or Linux to create multiple partitions on a single SD card.
 To name a few, 'EaseUS Partition Master' for Windows PC or 'GParted' for Linux (amd64, or i686, i686-PAE) https://gparted.org/download.php

-Please choose the proper tool you are comfortable with or do your own research for a suitable method to partition and correctly format your SD card.
+Please choose the proper tool you are comfortable with or do your own research for a suitable method to partition and format your SD card correctly.

 INSTRUCTIONS